 Document delivery: A service that obtains copies of information sources from other libraries on your behalf, and often at no extra charge.
 This service is handled by the Clark Library's Interlibrary Loan department.

 DOI: The acronym for Digital Object Identifier.
-It is a unique alphanumeric code assigned by a publisher to a digital object, such as an article within a journal.
+It is a unique code assigned by a publisher to a digital object, such as an article within a journal.

 eBook (or electronic book): An electronic version of a book that can be read online.
 Learn more about eBooks.